Michael70magdy/Areeb-Assessment/README.md

 	5- "I upload a profile picture"
- 		- to avoid paths corruptions and errors i added a method which uploads image from URL that acts as picture from device -two commented lines if needed to upload from device - user uploads his profile photo and save changes make sure to pass a valid path to the image filed as it changes from device 				"fileInput.sendKeys("Your_path_here");"
+ 		- to avoid paths corruptions and errors i added a method which uploads image from URL that acts as picture from device
+		- two commented lines if needed to upload from device - user uploads his profile photo and save changes make sure to pass a valid path to the image filed as it changes from device"fileInput.sendKeys("Your_path_here");"

 	6- "I change the password to a new one"
 		- user navigates to change password page then change his current password by entring his old password then his new password and confirming it then commit his change